vikram199001/chair-configurator/README.md

-# GOFORMOVIES
+# Chair Configurator

 ### Introduction
-this is a test app which contains three pages home page for listing movies according to categories, List page for watchlist and favorite List movies, and a detail movie page for the movie details.
+this is a test app which contains three pages home page for accepting the chair confiration and will show preview on left side

 ## Project setup